Tiger Woods’ girlfriend seeks to nullify nondisclosure agreement

 The complaint doesn’t provide details about what information Herman might want to disclose or make specific allegations against Woods.

-The complain says because of “aggressive use” of the NDA, Herman is unsure whether she can disclose “facts giving rise to various legal claims she believes she has.”
+The complaint says because of the “aggressive use” of the NDA, Herman is unsure whether she can disclose “facts giving rise to various legal claims she believes she has.”
 It also says she is unsure what other information about her own life she can discuss and with whom.

 Woods’ manager at Excel Sports Management, Mark Steinberg, didn’t immediately respond to a phone call and text from The Associated Press seeking comment.